spoonapps/docs/getting_started/tour_ii_-_a_web_application/tour_ii.md

 ## Tour II - A Web Application

-Spoonium gives users the tools to easily test and deploy web applications.
-In this example, we will use the popular **[Ghost](http://ghost.org/)** web blogging application to showcase the features of the Spoonium system that make it particularly useful for this purpose.
+Spoon gives users the tools to easily test and deploy web applications.
+In this example, we will use the popular **[Ghost](http://ghost.org/)** web blogging application to showcase the features of the Spoon system that make it particularly useful for this purpose.

 ### Topics Covered